 Findings, Documentation, and Methods

-This data product provides estimates of productivity growth for the U.S. farm sector for the period 1948-2011, and estimates of the growth and relative levels of productivity for the individual States for the period 1960-2004.
+This data product provides estimates of productivity growth for the U.S. farm sector for 1948-2013, and estimates of the growth and relative levels of productivity for U.S. States for 1960-2004.

 Note that the national data series has been revised (see details below), and updates of the State-level statistics are suspended in light of reduced ERS resources and the discontinuance of key source data series.
 The quality of the national statistics is preserved.